 2.6c Does an approved free care application apply to services delivered by other hospitals during the 90 and 45 day periods immediately following an outpatient encounter or inpatient admission?

 Yes, an inpatient application can also be used to cover related outpatient services for the patient in the 90-day period immediately following the first day of the inpatient admission.

 2.7a Who can sign a free care application and attest to the accuracy of the information it contains?

 No, unless the two hospitals are part of one system and their internal policies permit a shared application for follow-up care related to the initial outpatient encounter or inpatient admission.

-2.7b Can a parent sign a free care application for an adult child (18 or older)?
+2.7b Can a parent sign a free care application for an un-emancipated adult (18 or older)?

 2.7c Who can apply for a deceased patient?

-No, unless the parent has been appointed by the Court as the adult “child’s” legal representative or guardian.
+No, unless the parent has been appointed by the Court as the un-emancipated adult’s legal representative or guardian.

-An application for free care must always be attested to by someone who is legally able to speak for the patient, so the executor of the estate should apply.
+An application for free care must always be attested to by someone who is legally able to speak for the patient, so the executor of the estate should submit an application on behalf of the deceased patient.
 If there is no estate the patient’s next of kin could sign and attest to the validity of the information on the application.

 2.8 Does a signed application for free care have to be notarized?